Tangerine darter: Habitat and life history

 The tangerine darter inhabits clear and cool creeks or small rivers.
 In these rivers it likes areas that have large boulders, bedrock and a gravel substrate.
 It also likes to swim in the deeper riffles of these rivers.
 In winter, the tangerine moves to deeper pools.

-The tangerine darter spawns in shallow sandy gravel riffles that have consistent flowing water.
-The tangerine is a late spring to summer spawner.
+The tangerine darter spawns in late spring to summer, in shallow sandy gravel riffles that have consistent flowing water.
 The breeding season, which is triggered by water temperature, begins in May and runs through July.
-Spawning occurs at about three to four years of age, although sexual maturity comes much earlier for tangerine darters, with males reaching sexual maturity at one year of age and females two years of age.
-The life span of the tangerine darter is about four years.
+Spawning occurs at about three to four years of age, although sexual maturity comes much earlier for tangerine darters, with males reaching maturity at one year of age and females two years of age.
+The species' life span is about four years.

 Tangerine darters spawn by first the male mounting the female; the female then scatters her eggs over the gravel, while the male disperses milt and fertilizes the eggs.
 While doing this both the male and female make a quivering motion.
 Females choose the most brightly colored males (bright orange black line with some blue where orange meets the black).
 Males also become territorial during mating season and will defend their spawning riffles.
 Females lay between 120 and 1,100 eggs.
 The tangerine darter does not care for its eggs.
-Juvenile tangerine darters are found in calmer water and grow to between 2 and 3 in in their first year of growth.
+Juveniles are found in calmer water and grow to between 2 and 3 in in their first year of growth.